XerxesRegulus/CSharpPractice/readme.md

-This is a collection concsole apps under one solution to practice c# while I am learning it.
+This is a collection console apps under one solution to practice c# while I am learning it.

 ### Calc